National Association of Electrical Distributors

 The National Association of Electrical Distributors (NAED) is a trade association for the American electrical equipment distribution industry.
-NAED is a 501(c)6 non-profit organization dedicated to serving and protecting the electrical distribution channel.
+NAED is a 501(c)6 non-profit organization.

 General

 NAED provides networking opportunities through approximately 20 meetings & conferences a year, training and research through the NAED Education & Research Foundation, industry information and research through TED Magazine.
-The year 2008 marks the association's 100th anniversary.

 The Structure of NAED

 NAED has three membership categories: distributor member, associate member and allied partners.
 A company must be an electrical distributor and meet NAED membership requirements.
 To become an NAED associate member, a company must be a manufacturer or value-added reseller.
 To become an NAED allied partner a company must be a marketing group, service or technology organization and must meet NAED criteria.